UMAprotocol/docs/Add uTVL_KPI_UMA  as a Price Identifier (dashboard processing).md

 1. Where could manipulation occur?

-Manipulation could occur at the SimpleID dashboard level or on the Yuen dashboard level, either in the amount of collateral locked or in the dollar calculation of the value of that collateral
+ - Manipulation could occur at the SimpleID dashboard level or on the Yuen dashboard level, either in the amount of collateral locked or in the dollar calculation of the value of that collateral.
 This can be checked on-chain in the case of a dispute.

 2. How could this price ID be exploited?